dapp-org/k-uniswap-v2/src/uniswap.act.md

 ### Burn

-The `burn` function burns all the liquidity tokens owned by the pair contract and sends a proportionate amount of each token in the pair to the address specified by `to`.
+The `burn` function burns all the liquidity tokens owned by the pair contract and sends a proportional amount of each token in the pair to the address specified by `to`.
 Sending liquidity tokens to the contract and calling `burn` should happen atomically, otherwise the tokens can be withdrawn by a third-party with a call to `skim`.

 `burn` also optionally generates protocol fees, if the value of `feeTo` is not `0`.
+The fees are sent to the `feeTo` address.

 This function requires that the `UniswapV2Pair` contract's balance of the two pair tokens does not exceed `MAX_UINT_112 - 1`.

+There are 4 specs for `burn`: 2 variants for `feeOn`, and 2 variants for `kLast == 0`.

+The variants on `feeOn` are there to clearly display how the function behaves in these two states.
+The variants on `kLast` are there for performance reasons, to ensure the proofs run in a reasonable amount of time, without causing timeouts or out-of-memory errors.

+There are other possible variants which we're not exploring here:
+- `totalSupply == 0`
+- `feeTo == CALLER_ID`
+- `to == CALLER_ID`

+The `totalSupply == 0` variant would cover the case when `burn` is called when no liquidity has been minted yet.
+In that case, there will be a division by zero, which will cause the caller to lose their gas.
+This scenario is relatively rare and relatively low-risk, so it hasn't been prioritized.

+The `feeTo == CALLER_ID` and `to == CALLER_ID` variants would require a separate
+spec to work around storage collisions.
+Because these variants do not meaningfully affect the security of the system, they haven't been prioritized.

+#### FeeOn variants

+##### KLast == 0

 ```act
 behaviour burn-feeOn-kLastZero of UniswapV2Pair